Lake Anna in Spotsylvania County, Virginia may be better known for water sports, but there’s a lot to love on dry land, like miles of hiking trails.

 Since many of the hikes are inter-connected, it’s easy to cobble together several hiking trails for a longer hike through the woods at this popular state park.

 Want more state park hikes?
-Here’s a collection of my top picks among Virginia’s state park hikes.
+Here’s a collection of my top picks among hikes at Virginia state parks.